SajithMR/CMPT_384_Project/README.md

-##### This code is horrible you can find a better version of this here: renells repo.
+##### This code is horrible use this as what not to do.
+You can find a better version of this here: renells repo.

 # CMPT_384_Project